webiny/docs.webiny.com/docs/webiny-apps/security/development/api/graphql-helpers/has-scope.md

 sidebar_label: hasScope
 ---

-Along with the [hasRole](/docs/webiny-apps/security/development/api/scopes), you can also utilize the `hasScope` helper function, which enables you to specify the security scope that the user must possess in order to be able to access a specific field in your GraphQL schema.
+You can utilize the `hasScope` helper function in order to specify the security scope that the user must possess in order to be able to access a specific field in your GraphQL schema.

 > To learn more about security scopes, click [here](/docs/webiny-apps/security/development/api/scopes).

-The following example shows a complete definition of a simple GraphQL schema (defined using the `graphql-schema` plugin), with the `hasScope` helper function used in the `security` section.
+The following example shows a complete definition of a simple GraphQL schema (defined using the `graphql-schema` plugin), with the `hasScope` helper function used to wrap resolvers with required scope.

 ```js
 import gql from "graphql-tag";